06 Feb 19 Part 3: It’s all about the Risk Matrix

 Just a collection of Rules

-First, what exactly is a risk matrix?
+First, what exactly is an access related risk matrix?
 Well, you will be pleased to know that it is not as complex as it might sound.

 In a nutshell, the risk matrix is simply the “rules” that instruct the software solution what risks to look for.